 - Perfect for parties: These truffles look pretty enough for any occasion and are a real crowd pleaser.

-- Bite sized decadent treat: These truffles are a flavor explosion.
-They combine the beloved taste of Oreo cookies with the richness of vegan cream cheese and chocolate.
+- Bite sized decadent treat: They combine the beloved taste of Oreo cookies with the richness of vegan cream cheese and chocolate.
 It's a perfect blend of sweet and creamy.

 - A no-bake dessert: No bake desserts, like my chocolate coconut bars, are a great make ahead treat.